What is holiday accrual?

 Why is 12.07% the default rate for holiday accrual?

-We use 12.07% as the default accrual rate in this calculator because it reflects the statutory minimum annual leave allowance in the UK.
+Our 12.07% holiday pay calculator uses the default accrual rate as it reflects the statutory minimum annual leave allowance in the UK.

 Does the 12.07% rule always apply?